What Is A REIT? | Real Estate Investment Trusts (ULTIMATE) Guide

 What Is A REIT?

 A Real Estate Investment Trust (“REIT”) is a corporation that owns, finances, and often operates, income-producing real estate.
-It’s essentially a securitized portfolio of properties enabling individual investors to own fractional shares of commercial, income-generating real estate and related assets.
+To understand and define REIT meaning, it’s essentially a securitized portfolio of properties enabling individual investors to own fractional shares of commercial, income-generating real estate and related assets.

 Such real estate and assets can include shopping malls, office buildings, hotels, apartment buildings, self-storage facilities, resorts, loans or mortgages, and warehouses.